microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

   * **Tool Redirect URL(s)**: enter the "Launch URL" from Microsoft Learn LTI application’s registration page.
   * **Tool JWKS URL**: enter "Public JWK Set URL" from the Microsoft Learn LTI application’s registration page.
 7. Click **Register application and generate API Key**.
-8. Important note!
-The secret is only shown once.
+8. ⚠️ The secret is only shown once.
 Make note of the application key and secret and store them in a safe and secure location.
 9. Take note of the following parameters:
   * **Application ID**: the string under the **Application ID** column.